 Note that there is also no age requirement for learning to fly a helicopter.

 You can begin training at any age, but you must be 16 years old or older to fly the helicopter solo, and 17 to be eligible for a Private Pilot’s license.

-How Long Does It Take to Learn to Fly a Helicopter?
+How Long It Takes to Learn to Fly a Helicopter